-In GlusterFS project, as a policy, any new change, bug fix, etc., are to be fixed in 'master' branch before release branches.
-When a bug is fixed in the master branch, it might be desirable or necessary in release branch.
+In GlusterFS project, as a policy, any new change, bug fix, etc., are to be fixed in 'devel' branch before release branches.
+When a bug is fixed in the devel branch, it might be desirable or necessary in release branch.

 This page describes the policy GlusterFS has regarding the backports.
 As a user, or contributor, being aware of this policy would help you to understand how to request for backport from community.

-- No feature from master would be backported to the release branch
+- No feature from devel would be backported to the release branch

-- CVE ie., security vulnerability (listed on the CVE database) reported in the existing releases would be backported, after getting fixed in master branch.
+- CVE ie., security vulnerability (listed on the CVE database) reported in the existing releases would be backported, after getting fixed in devel branch.

 - Only topics which bring about data loss or, unavailability would be backported to the release.